2023-04-27 02:00:04

 Where is the counteroffensive?

 On Saturday, April 22, the red tulips had finally come out in the beds in the courtyard of our apartment building on John McCainstraat.
 When I did my last shopping for the long train ride back to Polish Przemysl tomorrow, the benches along Maria Prymachenko boulevard were packed with couples enjoying the spring sun.
-It has been unusually cold and wet here in recent weeks after a mild winter.
+It has been unusually cold and wet here in recent weeks following a mild winter.

 The night before, the air raid siren had gone off for the first time in quite some time.
-It concerned shahed from Belarusdrones.
+It concerned shahed from Belarus–drones.
 Almost all of them were shot out of the air and luckily did little damage.
 But what awaits Ukraine?

 The long-awaited Ukrainian counter-offensive fails to materialise.
 There are three reasons for this.
 Firstly, because April is also doing what it wants here, the Ukrainian soil has not yet dried up sufficiently to be able to carry out major military operations optimally.
 The second and probably most important reason: slow western arms deliveries and dwindling ammunition stocks.
 Thirdly, although Russia did not succeed in making much territorial gains in the winter offensive, the Ukrainian army still suffered major losses in the battle of attrition for Bachmut.

-There is a threat of a stalemate along the front line, which is about the same distance as the distance between Amsterdam and Madrid.
+There is a threat of a stalemate along the front line, which is regarding the same distance as the distance between Amsterdam and Madrid.
 If the Ukrainian army fails to change this soon, international calls for a ceasefire will swell.
 But according to the American Institute for the Study of War, such a truce will only play into Putin’s hands.
-Russia will then have time to replenish the large military losses and to attack Ukraine again at the desired moment.
+Russia will then have time to replenish the large military losses and to attack Ukraine once more at the desired moment.
 So what awaits the Ukrainian people, who have already suffered so much?

-I am beginning to feel increasingly uneasy about the course of the war.
+I am beginning to feel increasingly uneasy regarding the course of the war.
 Ukraine surprised friend and foe by first repelling the Russian military invasion on February 24, 2022 and the advance on Kyiv.
 In September of that year, the first surprising counter-offensive followed, in which the Russian lines around Kharkiv proved to be as fragile as porcelain.
-Virtually all of Kharkiv oblast was liberated, and in November, after continuous Ukrainian artillery barrages in which the HIMARS systems proved their worth, the right banks of the Dnipro and Kherson were liberated.
+Virtually all of Kharkiv oblast was liberated, and in November, following continuous Ukrainian artillery barrages in which the HIMARS systems proved their worth, the right banks of the Dnipro and Kherson were liberated.
 But since then it has stalled and no new counteroffensives have materialised.

 Ukraine is often compared to Israel, and the Ukrainians themselves are proud of this.
 The army, which amounted to little before 2014, has now been given hero status.
 Just like in Tel Aviv or Jerusalem, in Kyiv you will find soldiers, including women, walking through the streets with their weapons and taking the subway.
 Unfortunately, on my travels through the country I also see increasingly longer rows of photos of fallen soldiers, who are commemorated in the squares in front of the town halls.